Thomas Greechan

-Thomas Greechan is a Scottish born international lawn bowls player from Jersey.
+Thomas Greechan (born 19 June 1976) is a Scottish born international lawn bowls player from Jersey.
 He became the British singles champion after winning the British Isles Bowls Championships in 2016.

 Bowls career

 World Championships

 Greechan has competed for Jersey at two World Bowls Championships in 2000 and 2012.

 Commonwealth Games

 He has represented Jersey at two Commonwealth Games; at the 2002 and the 2014 Commonwealth Games.

 Other events

 In addition to his British Isles Championship success he won the Jersey's first World Singles Champion of Champions in 2011, in Hong Kong.
 He beat Jonathan Ross of Scotland in a tie-break set 5–0, despite dropping the first set.

 Greechan also medalled at the 2007 Atlantic Bowls Championships, with silver in the men's fours event.
 Jersey's bowls team, which finished second in the overall combined medal table at the Games, narrowly missed out on 2008 Channel Islands' Team of the Year to Jersey's cricketers.

+In April 2015, Greechan won the IIBC Championships Mixed Pairs world title with his 14-year-old daughter, Chloe.